denainjs/Photon-Box/README.md

 Simulation of quantum feedback methods to stabilize photon-number states.

 ## Context
 Our goal is to **control the number of photons** inside a cavity.
 Atoms are repeatedly sent through the cavity, where they interact with the photons.
-Measuring their state gives some information on the cavity, and makes it possible to compute which control to apply to the cavity.
+Measuring their state gives some information on the cavity, and makes it possible to compute which control to apply.

 ## References
 * Dotsenko et al., [Quantum feedback by discrete quantum non-demolition measurements: